Discover the Joy of Science Teacher Careers

 Breakdown of Salaries

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for kindergarten and elementary school teachers is $55,490.
-Middle-school teachers earn $56,720, and high-school teachers make $58,030.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics, the median national annual salary for postsecondary biological sciences school teachers is $81,440.
+High school teachers earned a median wage of $61,820, and middle-school teachers earned $61,320.
+Salary data is based on national data, not school-specific information.
+Conditions in your area may vary.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.

-The BLS also reports that the following full-time postsecondary teaching positions earned these median annual salaries:
+The BLS also reports that the following full-time science postsecondary teaching positions earned these median annual salaries in comparison to biological science teachers:

-Although entry-level, primary and secondary education positions may start at a lower rate, science teachers tend to make higher salaries than the average teacher.
-This is a result of two factors: the high demand for qualified science teachers and the advanced education often required to teach in the field.
+Although entry-level, primary, and secondary education positions may start at a lower rate, postsecondary biological science teachers make healthy salaries, though specialized college and university teachers in law and engineering do earn more, according to the BLS.
 Public school teachers also enjoy extensive benefits, including summer and winter breaks, pension plans and comprehensive healthcare packages.

 Required Training for Science Teachers